 - How does your research fit into other previous or ongoing work at Stanford Medicine or the university at large?

 - Does your team have strong visuals (images, graphics, or video), or is there an opportunity to create strong visuals, to help tell the story?

 After discussing your needs, we will devise a strategy to share the information with the appropriate audiences.
 This may include, working with journalists to initiate news coverage, writing and distributing a press release and/or sharing the news through our award-winning publications and popular social media channels, including:

-- Inside Stanford Medicine
+- Stanford Medicine News Center

 - Scope blog

 - Facebook page

 - @StanfordMed Twitter feed

 - Throughout this process, our writers and media-relations specialists will consult with you to ensure the most accurate representation of your work, and offer media training and advice on effectively connecting with media.

 Following the School of Medicine in the news